retriever puppy biting leash on beach

 Keep Training

-A puppy or young, rambunctious dog can surely wear on our patience.
+A puppy or a young, rambunctious dog can surely wear on our patience.
 Dig deep to find the patience to train a good dog.
 Our dogs teach us lessons that will serve us well beyond dog training!

-Puppyhood can feel long but with full crate training as your sanity saver, a regular schedule, short walks, and keeping the leash on inside, you’re already on the route to having the best dog in your neighborhood.
+Puppyhood can feel long, but with full crate training as your sanity saver, a regular schedule, short walks, and keeping the leash on inside, you’re already on the route to having the best dog in your neighborhood.